 Mary Whitehouse was a tireless campaigner against lax morals in Britain, who could be relied upon to condemn anything from Dennis Potter plays to Doctor Who.
 However, any programme she judged as “filth” could expect a bump in the ratings the following week.

-Most successful of all was ‘History Today’, in which Newman and Baddiel played pompous professors whose discussions always descended to schoolyard taunts: “That’s you, that is.”
+Most successful of all was ‘History Today’, in which Newman and Baddiel played stuffy and pompous history professors whose discussions always descended to schoolyard taunts: “That’s you, that is.”

 At a time when all other 90s comedians were appearing on Channel 4, The Mary Whitehouse Experience proved a positive blush-saver for the BBC, so long the home of cutting edge, small-screen humour.

 The team splintered after just two seasons.
 Newman and Baddiel took ‘History Today’ to Newman and Baddiel In Pieces (1993) and to Britain’s arenas until their relationship strained to breaking point.

 Meanwhile, Punt and Dennis fronted their own series before returning to radio in 1998 to host the satirical The Now Show.